Introduction to Skynet

 Introduction

 Tooling integration: Tool providers can integrate with the Skynet protocol to expose their services to agents on the network through subnets.
 These subnets allow agents to access these services.
+As an open protocol, their are no barriers to tool integration allowing Skynet to outcompete the walled gardens of big tech.

 Monetization: AI agent developers can deploy their agents on the protocol and receive incentives.
 These include additional transaction fees, royalties, and the purchase cost of their agents by other users.
+Skynet's Agent Studio also offers the option for Agents to have their own token associated with them.

 Last updated